APMonitor/begin_python/README.md

 **Topics**

 There are 12 lessons to help you with the objective of designing the temperature control for the incubator.
+The first thing that you will need is to [install Anaconda](https://github.com/APMonitor/begin_python/blob/master/00.%20Introduction.ipynb) to open and run the IPython notebook files in Jupyter.
+Any Python distribution or Integrated Development Environment (IDE) can be used (IDLE (python.org), Spyder, PyCharm, and others) but Jupyter notebook is required to open and run the IPython notebook (`.ipynb`) files.
+All of the IPython notebook (`.ipynb`) files can be [downloaded at this link](https://github.com/APMonitor/begin_python/archive/master.zip).
+Don't forget to unzip the folder (extract the archive) and copy it to a convenient location before starting.

 1. [Overview](https://github.com/APMonitor/begin_python/blob/master/01.%20Overview.ipynb)
 2. [Debugging](https://github.com/APMonitor/begin_python/blob/master/02.%20Debugging.ipynb)